 There are other options for treating short versus farsightedness with cataract surgery.
 A common method is using what is known as monovision.
 This is when one eye is made into a distance-viewing eye and the other eye is made into a near-viewing eye.

-We also offer laser cataract surgery, which is generally used for patients under 50 years old.
-Regular cataract surgery involves using knives to make incisions in the eye.
+We also offer laser cataract surgery, which is an alternative to the traditional method.
 With laser cataract surgery, a laser is used to make all the incisions as well as dissolve the lens.
 Using a laser allows for greater precision and reduced surgical risks.
 As with the choice of lens, which procedure is used will depend on your particular needs.

 Cataract surgery procedure and recovery

 Cataract surgery normally takes around 20 minutes.
 You will be given twilight sedation, which will make you feel very comfortable and relieve any anxiety.
 After the surgery you will be able to return home the same day.
-The procedure can be done at one of our clinics or at the Hunter Eye Hospital in Charlestown.
+The procedure can be done at Charlestown Private Hospital or through the public system.
 If you need cataract surgery on both eyes, you’ll only have surgery on one eye at a time.
 The surgeries will normally take place one to two weeks apart.

 The recovery time following cataract surgery is generally quite short.
 It’s common to have blurry vision for a few days, but after that the vision usually starts to clear.
 You can normally return to driving in three days.
 For two weeks after the surgery you’ll need to avoid heavy lifting; stay out of dirty, dusty environments; and keep the area dry, so no swimming, but showering is fine.
 You also will be prescribed eye drops, which you need to use until the bottle is empty.